smherwig/phoenix-fileserver/README.md

-instance, if a server in the Graphene userspace listens on the UNIX domain socket `/etc/clash`, the Graphene kernel and platform abstraction layer (PAL) translate this to a UNIX domain socket on the untrusted host named `/\x00/graphene/123456/fc05dcc`.
-The leading `\x00` signifies that the path is abstract; `/graphene/123456/` is a hardcoded namespace, and `fc05dcc` is Graphene's custom hash of `/etc/clash`.
+instance, if a server in the Graphene userspace listens on the UNIX domain socket `/etc/clash`, the Graphene kernel and platform abstraction layer (PAL) translate this to a UNIX domain socket on the untrusted host named `\x00/graphene/123456/fc05dcc`.
+The leading `\x00` signifies that the path is abstract; `/graphene/123456/` is a hardcoded namespace, and `fc05dcc` (decimal `4228210124`) is Graphene's custom hash of `/etc/clash`.

 Admittedly, this can be confusing.
-A rule of thumb is that when specifying a network host endpoint in `manifest.conf` with the `MOUNT` directive, use the decimal hash value (e.g, `4228210124`); when running a server outside of SGX, the server should liste on the full host path (e.g., `\x00/graphene/123456/fc05dcc`);  when running a server inside of SGX, the server should liste on the Graphene userspace path (eg., `/etc/clash`).
+A rule of thumb is that when specifying a UNIX domain socket as a mount source in `manifest.conf`, use the decimal hash value (e.g, `pipe:4228210124`); when running a server outside of SGX, the server should listen on the full host path (e.g., `\x00/graphene/123456/fc05dcc`);  when running a server inside of SGX, the server should listen on the Graphene userspace path (eg., `/etc/clash`).

 The utility `graphene-udsname` computes the mapping from path name to hashed